 The Action, Computation, & Thinking (ACT) Lab is directed by Samuel McDougle at Yale's Department of Psychology.
-The goal of our research is to leverage behavioral, computational, and neuroscience approaches to better understand the interface between cognition and movement.
+The goal of our research is to leverage behavioral, computational, and neuroscience approaches to better understand the interface between cognition and action.

 Research

-In this lab we are broadly interested in studying how humans learn, remember, and produce movements.
-We think it is time we move past colloquial, restrictive concepts (e.g., such as the misnomer, "muscle memory") when we think about motor control and motor learning - intelligent motor behavior contains multitudes!
+In the lab we are broadly interested in studying how humans learn, remember, and produce intelligent actions, with special attention to the cognitive and perceptual processes involved.
+We think it is time we move past overly restrictive concepts when we think about motor control and motor learning - intelligent motor behavior contains multitudes.
 It relies on a wide variety of psychological processes, neural systems, and mental algorithms.
-Here are some broad questions we are currently scratching our heads over:

 • How do learned motor behaviors go from controlled and effortful to automatic?